Vasyl-Bodnar/leet-code/README.md

 - [x] 168.
 Excel Sheet Column Title
 - [x] 693.
 Binary Number with Alternating Bits
 - [x] 941.
 Valid Mountain Array
+- [x] 1232.
+Check If It Is a Straight Line
 - [x] 1304.
 Find N Unique Integers Sum up to Zero
 - [x] 1455.
 Check If a Word Occurs As a Prefix of Any Word in a Sentence
 - [x] 1636.
 Sort Array by Increasing Frequency